EGF Championships and Top Events

 McMahon score/total points, SOS, SOSOS/SODOS, mutual game.

 The under-20 winner (from 2014), or highest placed available player, qualifies for the Globus

 Cup World Go U-20 in Japan, with the restriction that no player can take part more than once in

 The EYGC is usually held between February and mid-March.

-(and 4 and 2 players qualified respectively for the WYGC).
+under-12 sections (and 4 and 2 players qualified respectively for the WYGC).
 Also previously

 children could be European nationals or children of a European national, or had been resident in

 This event for male-female pairs is supported by Japanese Pair Go Committee and Pandanet.

 Players score European Pair Go Points for their country towards the

 International Amateur Pair Go Championships usually in November in Tokyo.
 The EPGC event is usually